bashtage/kevinsheppard.com/site/pages/teaching/python/notes.md

 Python programmer interested in using NumPy, SciPy, matplotlib and pandas for numerical and statistical analysis (if this is the case, much of the beginning can be skipped).

+New material added to the fourth edition on September 2020.
+{: .alert .alert-info}

 ## Fourth edition